Rhyacionia logaea

-Rhyacionia logaea, the Elgin shoot moth (Swedish Cilierad tallvecklare), is a species of moth belonging to the family Tortricidae, and used to be considered a subspecies of Rhyacionia duplana, the summer shoot moth, but is currently recognized as its own species.
-It has two similar sister species, which are Rhyacionia duplana duplana and Rhyciaonia duplana simulata.
+Rhyacionia logaea, the Elgin shoot moth (Swedish Cilierad tallvecklare), is a species of moth belonging to the family Tortricidae.
+It was previously considered a subspecies of Rhyacionia duplana, the summer shoot moth.
+It is now considered the sister species of R. duplana.

 Its discovery is attributed to English entomologist John Hartley Durrant, F.E.S., who contributed his findings of the species R. logaea and R. duplana to the Trustees of the British Museum in 1911.
 The Elgin shoot moth is considered to be a micro-moth.

 Description

-The Elgin shoot moth, closely related to the summer shoot moth, has an approximate length of 9 mm (0.35 inches) and a wingspan ranging from of 14 - 18 mm (0.55 - 0.71 inches), with an average wingspan of 16 mm (0.63 inches).
+The Elgin shoot moth has an approximate length of 9 mm (0.35 inches) and a wingspan ranging from of 14 – 18 mm (0.55 - 0.71 inches), with an average wingspan of 16 mm (0.63 inches).
 Its thorax is dark with ashy spots.

 Its forewings are long and pointed, with nearly straight costa whose inferior is oblique to its thorax, and are dark with white-tipped scales, and ashy fasciae that appear rusty near the superior and inferior, but not near the corners.
 Its hindwings may share the same dark base colouration as the forewings or may be lighter, but have pale, long cilia, and their bases are divided by a darker line.

 Male antennae are biciliate and ash-grey with mixed dark colouration, while female antennae are wholly dark.
 The antennae of male Elgin shoot moths are longer than those of males of the summer shoot moth, with cilia twice as long.
 The palpi and face are both dark, while the rest of the head may be more rust-coloured.

 The abdomen of the Elgin shoot moth is dark with ashen bands, and its legs are ashy with rusty spots on its tarsi.
 The genitalia of the Elgin shoot moth and the summer shoot moth are nearly identical.